YeZiyi1998/Brain-language-generation/README.md

 ## Quick Start
-We have provided a example dataset to facilitate the replication of experiments.
+We have provided an example dataset to facilitate the replication of experiments.
 To run the example dataset, you can go into the sub-directory *language_generation/src* and use the following command:

 ```bash
 # model training and evaluation (runing BrainLLM)